EvictionLab/eviction-lab-website/site/content/why-eviction-matters/question7.md

 ---
-title: "What if I'm facing eviction, or want to get involved?
-Where can I find resources?"
+title: "Where can I find resources if I'm facing eviction, or want to get involved?"
 date: 2017-11-19T20:43:49-08:00
 childof: evictionMatters
 type: faq